Thinking about the Genesis library: Part I

 I was a Nintendo kid growing up (until that stopped being cool, when I defected to Sony).
 I got a Genesis very late in the game, so I’m still playing catch-up on the Phantasy Star games.
 A couple months ago, the final game worth mentioning in the series was released on Virtual Console.
 I played through Phantasy Star 2 several months ago, so I figured I’d give its better-regarded descendant a go now that current-gen RPG releases have calmed down a bit.

 Phantasy Star 4 deserves all of the acclaim it gets.
 If its fans are not heard as loudly as those of other, better-known series, they should be.
 Is it the Second Coming?
 Perhaps not.
-But it has all the requirements for a good RPG (aside from only one of two established religions being evil – I’ll overlook that). → The gamers have only interpreted the games, in various ways.
-The point, however, is to change them.
+But it has all the requirements for a good RPG (aside from only one of two established religions being evil – I’ll overlook that).
+It has a fun and no-nonsense battle system, entertaining characters if a bit lacking in depth, some good dramatic scenes (but not too many!) → 2 h4rdc0r3 4 U.